unni-krishnan-95/copy/_posts/2016-10-25-ncl-log-analysis.md

 comments: true
 ---

-Welcome back to the continuation of my NCL Preseason Posts!
+Welcome back to the continuation of the NCL Preseason Posts!
 Today we will be covering the __Log Analysis__ portion of the NCL Preseason game.
 If you don't know what the NCL is, or what these posts are about, then I suggest you go back and read my Introduction Post which can be found [here](https://jhalon.github.io/ncl-intro-osint/)!

 Also, if you missed my previous Cryptography write-up for the preseason, you can find that [here](https://jhalon.github.io/ncl-crypto/).